ChrisThompsonK/team3-job-app-backend/ARCHITECTURE.md

 - `GET /health` - Health check endpoint
 - `GET /greeting?name=YourName` - Get personalized greeting

+### Job Role Endpoints
+- `GET /jobs` - Get all job roles with capability and band details
+- `GET /jobs/:id` - Get a single job role by ID
+- `PUT /jobs/:id` - Update a specific job role by ID

 ## Benefits of This Architecture

 1. **Separation of Concerns**: Each layer has a specific responsibility